EHammons/TriviaGame/README.md

 Project is: _in progress_ because it will go into my portfolio.

 ## Inspiration
 Project inspired by a homework assignment and based on my childhood love of princesses.
-My favorite princess is Aurora.
+My favorite princess is Aurora (possible hint).

 ## Contact
 Created by Elise Hammons - feel free to contact me!<br>